xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

 ```
 The chart module is responsible for:

-*  Determining the chart type and layout
+*  Determining chart types and layouts

-*  Managing the contained areas, series, and components
+*  Managing included areas, series, and components

 *  Handling the overall mapping from data to visual elements

 #### Series Module (Series)

-The series module is the core mapping from data to visual representation, with different series types corresponding to different graphical representations.
+The series module is the core mapping from data to visual representation, with different series types corresponding to different graphical forms.

 ```Typescript
 // packages/vchart/src/series/base/base-series.ts